Bertrand Glancy: Indian Civil Service

 In 1909 Glancy joined the Indian Civil Service and moved to the Political Department.
 In 1931, he was appointed by the Maharaja of Jammu and Kashmir to head a commission to enquire into the grievances of Muslim subjects of the state.
 He also served as the Finance member of the Maharaja's cabinet.
 He served as the officiating Resident in Punjab in 1932 and as the Resident and AGG for Central India from 1933.
 In 1941, he was appointed as the Governor of Punjab.
 He retired in 1946.

 The "Glancy Commission", as his commission in Kashmir came to be known, recommended far-reaching reforms, introducing people's representation in legislative bodies, which led to the first general election in the state in 1934.
 It is regarded as a major landmark in the modern history of Kashmir.

 Family and later life

 Glancy had married Grace Steele in 1914 and had one son, on his retirement they went to live in Kenya where he died aged 70 on 17 March 1953.
+They later had a daughter.